Chimayo pepper

 The Chimayó (or Chimayo) pepper is a New Mexico chile pepper landrace of the species Capsicum annuum.
 It is named after the town of Chimayó, New Mexico, where roughly 500 acre of Chimayó peppers are harvested annually.
 It is considered one of the two best chiles in the state, the others being those grown in Hatch.
 The pepper is so prized that powdered Chimayó pepper can cost as much as $100 per pound.
 Chimayó chiles have a complex flavor described as sweet and smoky, and are extremely popular in New Mexican cuisine for making posole and carne adovada.

 The arid climate of the town of Chimayó greatly influences the appearance of the Chimayó pepper, giving it a twisted shape when dried.
 Its color can be compared to that of the Jalapeño, transitioning from green to red as the fruit matures.
 Chimayó peppers are of medium pungency, and have a heat level ranging from 4,000 to 6,000 on the Scoville scale.
-Chimayó pepper plants typically grow to a height of roughly 18 to 24 in, while the fruits reach 4 to 6 in in length and 1 to 1+3/4 in wide.
+Chimayó pepper plants typically grow to a height of roughly 18 to 24 in, while the fruits reach 4 to 6 in in length and 1 to 1+3/4 in width.

-Chimayó peppers are commonly dried by being hung on ristras; once dried, they can be ground into chile powder or chile flakes.
+Chimayó peppers are commonly dried by being hung on ristras; Once dried, they can be ground into chile powder or chile flakes.
 The flavor is described as sweet, earthy, and smoky, without being too hot, and the fruit is also fleshier and drier.
 The pepper can also be used fresh for salsas, stir-frys, roasted, or stuffed.